mrnightmonkey/mrnightmonkey/README.md

 - 👋 Hi, I’m @mrnightmonkey, Also Known as John Hendrick A. Dela Cruz
 - 👀 I’m interested in Learning to code Step by step
-- 🌱 I’m currently learning Informatiion Technology
+- 🌱 I’m currently learning Information Technology

 <!---
 mrnightmonkey/mrnightmonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.